bb4/bb4-website/README.md

 # applets
 This project manages the content deployed to [barrybecker4.com/applets](http://barrybecker4.com/applet_index_en.html).

-NOTE: I was forced to make this repository public on github because projectLocker no longer allowed me to have free private repositories.

 ## What is in this project?

 This project contains a lot of miscellaneous stuff that needs to be cleaned up or split out, but the major items are: